calbasantana/pi5-nas/README.md

 sudo mount /mnt/pinas1
 ```
 9. Then, go over to "Other Locations" -> "Computer" -> mnt and then add the folder as a bookmark.

+10. Restart your computer or logout/login and you should be automatically connected to the shared folder with access to edit files within it.

 ## Connecting to Server (MacOS & Windows)